 Landlords or real estate agents must give you receipts unless you have paid electronically where the electronic deposit receipt is sufficient.
 They are important if disputes arise about payments.
-They are also important if you need to claim rent assistance.
-Banks can usually arrange for your rent to be automatically deducted from your bank account and paid to the landlord's nominated account.
-This saves the hassle of having to go to the landlord each week or fortnight.
-You need to make sure enough money is in your account or you might be charged a penalty fee.
 Make sure receipts include the following details: exactly what the payment was for; the amount; the date of payment; the period of time the payment was for; and the premises which the payment refers to.